-- 1) Exhibits knowledge of the elements related to a go-around/rejected landing. - 2) Makes a timely decision to discontinue the approach to landing. - 3) Applies takeoff power immediately and transitions to climb pitch attitude for VY, and maintains VY +10/-5 knots. - 4) Retracts the flaps as appropriate. - 5) Retracts the landing gear, if appropriate, after a positive rate of climb is established. - 6) Maneuvers to the side of the runway/landing area to clear and avoid conflicting traffic. - 7) Maintains takeoff power $V{Y}$ +10/-5 to a safe maneuvering altitude. - 8) Maintains directional control and proper wind-drift correction throughout the climb. - 9) Completes the appropriate checklist.
+- 1) Exhibits knowledge of the elements related to a go- around/rejected landing. - 2) Makes a timely decision to discontinue the approach to landing. - 3) Applies takeoff power immediately and transitions to climb pitch attitude for VY, and maintains VY ± 5 knots. - 4) Retracts flaps as appropriate. - 5) Retracts the landing gear if appropriate after a positive rate of climb is established. - 6) Maneuvers to the side of runway/landing area to clear and avoid conflicting traffic. - 7) Maintains takeoff power and VY ± 5 knots to a safe maneuvering altitude. - 8) Maintains directional control and proper wind-drift correction throughout the climb. - 9) Completes the appropriate checklist.

-SECTION 7 AREA OF OPERATION: PERFORMANCE MANEUVER
+SECTION 7 AREA OF OPERATION: PERFORMANCE MANEUVERS